 - Just prior to your prelim, pick up a Candidacy Exam Report form from the Biophysics Student Services Office.
 Take the form to your Prelim Exam, have your Committee Chair complete and sign the form and return the form to the Biophysics Student Services Office.

 - Upon receipt of the Biophysics Candidacy Exam Report form--if you have completed all of the above requirements--the Biophysics Student Services Office will complete your online Recommendation for Candidacy form with Rackham.

 - View the Candidacy Deadline list from the Rackham website and know your deadlines!

-After promotion to candidate status, students can only take one additional course each term (on top of their research credits).
+After promotion to candidate status, students can take one additional (i.e. non-research) course per term or more than one course for a total of no more than 4 credits.
 Students who are candidates spend virtually all of their time on thesis research.
 Students should be enrolled in 8 credits of BIOPHYS 995 until they graduate.

 Candidates are required to meet with their Committee at least once a year (starting from the date of their candidacy exam).
 Students are to obtain a report form from the Student Services Office, to be completed and signed.
 The student is also required to submit a written progress report.

 Candidates Changing Advisors